NVIDIA/aistore/docs/nbi.md

 ais://.sys-inventory
 ```

-It is created automatically on the very first inventory creation request.
+It is created automatically on the first inventory creation request.
 There is no need to create it manually.

 Creating an inventory requires admin permissions.
 When AIStore is deployed with the [Authentication Server (AuthN)](/docs/authn.md), the operation requires `admin` [permissions](/docs/authn.md#permissions).
 Clusters without AuthN do not enforce this check.